Our Office Policies

 If you wish to reschedule your child’s appointment, we ask that you give us at least 24 hours advance notice.
 Cancellations received less than 24 hours will be considered a last minute failed appointment.
 Three (3) failed appointments may result in dismissal from our clinic.
 Families who fail appointment dates with multiple children scheduled may not be allowed to schedule their children on the same day again.

-If your child has an emergency such as trauma, uncontrolled bleeding, pain or swelling, please call the office at 800-895-1570.
+If your child has an emergency such as trauma, uncontrolled bleeding, pain or swelling, please call the office.
 If it is after hours the on call doctor will return your call.